quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 they'll be directed back to the sign-in page.
 If, instead they choose to stay signed in, they'll return to their "myHome" page.

-On the myHome page, they will now see a list of all the players in the lobby (except themselves).
+On the myHome page, they will now see a list of all the PRs in the lobby (except themselves).
 Next to each user's name, there is a button to start a game with that user.
-If the user chooses to initiate a checkers game with another currently logged in player, they will click the "Start a Game" button near their desired opponent's name.
-The selected opponent will go to the GetGameRoute when their browser detects that someone chose to play they in a game.
-If opponent is not already in a game, both users will be directed to a view of the game.
+If the user chooses to initiate a checkers game with another currently logged in PR, they will click the "Start a Game" button near their desired OP's name.
+The selected OP will go to the GetGameRoute when their browser detects that someone chose to play they in a game.
+If OP is not already in a game, both users will be directed to a view of the game.
 This view includes a checkers board with pieces pre-placed on the board.
-There will be an Info Panel at the top left that will highlight the player whose turn it is, and a Control Panel that will allow the players to undo a move, submit their move, or resign the game.
+There will be an Info Panel at the top left that will highlight the PR whose turn it is, and a Control Panel that will allow the PRs to undo a move, submit their move, or resign the game.

-From here, a standard game of checkers will be played until one player wins or resigns.
+From here, a standard game of checkers will be played until one PR wins or resigns.
 After the game ends, the users will be returned to their respective myHome tabs.
-They'll be able to repeat the process and either choose a new opponent or sign out.
+They'll be able to repeat the process and either choose a new OP or sign out.

 ### UI Tier

-The most important aspect of any application for the user is the UI Tier.
+The most important aspect of any APP for the user is the UI Tier.
 The User only sees and interacts with what is on their screen, so it is of utmost importance for it to be top-notch!
 The UI Tier at the server side is nothing more than just text on a black screen, but that text is able to understand and respond to the user for an overall enjoyable experience.